1996

 really didn't like something, then I would say I don't think that works."[18]

-alone "guilty" of the conflict.
-If you stay back most of the
+seeing that Alan was not the only one being "guilty" of the conflict.
+If you stay

-time and only tell what you don't like it'll probably irritate
+back most of the time and only say what you DON'T like it'll probably irritate

 Martin: "We have never worked with a programmer before, we've always